 In making decisions about potential funding solutions, research the types of funding and their impact on your camp.
-Whether looking at existing funding streams, working to access money allocated but not disbursed, or attempting to influence new solutions, consider what is unique about your business model and operation.
+Whether looking at existing funding streams, working to access money allocated but not disbursed, or attempting to identify and secure new solutions, consider what is unique about your business model and operation.